 The TTC's Easier Access Program is making subway stations accessible.
-Construction at Castle Frank Station is projected to begin in October 2021 and be completed by 2024.
+Construction at Castle Frank Station began in late Fall 2021 and will be completed by 2024.

 Cross section image of station elevators